FIBA holds draws for Olympic basketball tournaments - WHIZ News

 USA Basketball won’t have to wait long for intrigue at the Tokyo Olympics.

-The U.S. men will face France in one of its group games, and the U.S. women were placed in the same group as host Japan when the draw for the rescheduled Tokyo Games was held Tuesday.
+The U.S. men will open the Olympics against France on July 25, and the U.S. women were placed in the same group as host Japan when the draw for the rescheduled Tokyo Games was held Tuesday.
 The draw took place in Mies, Switzerland, at FIBA headquarters.

-The U.S. men will also face Iran and the winner of the qualifying tournament in Victoria, Canada, as its other Group A rivals.
+The U.S. men will also face Iran on July 28 and the team that emerges from the qualifying tournament in Victoria, Canada, on July 31 as its other Group A rivals.
 The last time the Americans played France was in 2019 in the quarterfinals of the Basketball World Cup in China — when France prevailed to end the U.S. medal hopes.

 “It’s exciting to learn more about the Olympic schedule and who our preliminary round opponents will be in Tokyo,” U.S. men’s coach Gregg Popovich said.
 “The three Olympic preliminary groups appear well balanced, and there are a good number of teams who have legitimate shots at the gold medal in Tokyo.”